Solar-powered cars spark South Africans' interest in clean tech

+UPDATE 2-Azeri bank IBA says debt to be restructured totals $3.3 billion

+* Creditors likely to face "haircut" - analyst (Updates with quotes, comments from creditor banks)

-CAPE TOWN, South Africa (Thomson Reuters Foundation) - Teams from two South African universities have taken solar-powered cars to Australia to compete in an international rally and showcase their government’s efforts to inspire green technology at home.
+CAPE TOWN, South Africa, Sept 29 (Thomson Reuters Foundation) - T eams from two South African universities have taken solar-powered cars to Australia to compete in an international rally and showcase their government's efforts to inspire green technology at home.

 The Hulamin and the Sirius X25, created by the University of KwaZulu-Natal and North-West University respectively, have already had success in a South African rally.